 The effects of nicotine withdrawal may last for upwards of six weeks before dissipating.
 However, as many ex-smokers can attest, the craving may last significantly longer.
 Beyond the scope of nicotine withdrawal is also combating the “habit” of smoking.
 This is the actual routine and actions made while smoking.
 If nicotine withdrawal were not already difficult enough, this area of the addiction only adds to the range of difficulties presented while attempting to quit smoking.

 E-cigarettes allow you to choose the amount of nicotine you consume, and allow you to decrease the nicotine strength at your own pace.
 You can do this while keeping the e-liquid flavor of your choice.
 Nicotine strength decreases all the way down to 0% nicotine.
-E-cigarettes also address the “habit”, by allowing you to simulate the act of smoking – creating a seamless transition from harmful analogue cigarettes to e-cigarettes.
 E-cigarettes also do not rely on combustion or smoke.
 They employ a simple heating element which vaporizes the e-liquid.
-The result is thick, rich vapor which simulates the look and feel of smoke, without the 7,000 chemicals produced by smoking.
-This method has allowed millions of users around the world to finally quit smoking – for good.
+The result is thick, rich vapor which simulates the look and feel of smoke.